-Specifically, in the case of medicinal products, Basic Law 41/2002, of 14 November, governing patient autonomy and rights and obligations as regards clinical information and documentation, establishes that it is the doctor's duty to guarantee that the patient has the necessary information to decide freely on the therapeutic strategy prescribed by the doctor.
-As a consequence, the information provided by the manufacturer to the doctor shall be taken into consideration in order to assess the set of information provided to the patient.
+Specifically in the case of medicinal products, Basic Law 41/2002 of 14 November, governing patient autonomy and rights and obligations as regards clinical information and documentation, establishes that it is the doctor's duty to guarantee that the patient has the necessary information to decide freely on the therapeutic strategy prescribed by the doctor.
+As a consequence, the information provided by the manufacturer to the doctor must be taken into consideration in order to assess the information provided to the patient.

-Finally, we must point out that RLD 1/2007 does not expressly foresee the "learned intermediary rule" referred to above, pursuant to which the supply of information to the learned intermediary discharges the duty owed by the manufacturer to the ultimate consumer to make appropriate product information available.
+Finally, it should be noted that RLD 1/2007 does not expressly foresee the "learned intermediary rule" referred to above, pursuant to which the supply of information to the learned intermediary discharges the duty owed by the manufacturer to the ultimate consumer to make appropriate product information available.